2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 and on `kazoo1.z200` run:
 `sup ecallmgr_maintenance add_fs_node freeswitch@freeswitch1.z200.somedomain.com 'false'`

-If starting ecallmgr on it's own via systemd or init the command would be:
+If starting ecallmgr on its own via systemd or init the command would be:
 `sup -necallmgr ecallmgr_maintenance add_fs_node...`

 Refresh to get above changes loaded from bigcouch